opentrials/docs/docs/developers/data-model.md

 ## Warehouse database

 As the name suggests, the purpose of `warehouse` is to keep collected data in a very raw form.
-It's structure is very simple: we have several tables that correspond to different data registries (e.g. `euctr`, `pubmed`).
+Its structure is very simple: we have several tables that correspond to different data registries (e.g. `euctr`, `pubmed`).
 These tables are not connected to each other and they have a flat schema that follows the structure of data in the registries they correspond to.